What is Headless Commerce?

 Additionally, many B2B eCommerce businesses don't need the full eCommerce functionality that's typically present in eCommerce templates.
 As a result, headless commerce allows them to display products, descriptions and more without requiring a direct purchase through an eCommerce system.

 What Platforms Can You Use?

 That said, we're big fans of BigCommerce in the headless space.
-BigCommerce recently released a WordPress integration that makes the connection even easier, and we've produced HubSpot and BigCommerce integrations that produce similar functionality.
+BigCommerce recently released a WordPress integration that makes the connection even easier, and we've produced Big Pr.es and a HubSpot and BigCommerce integration that produce similar functionality.
 BigCommerce is also a better fit for growing businesses who process more transactions or maintain larger product catalogs.